 - Internal Lift

 - Graduate Lounge and other study areas

 - 24-hour Reading Room

 Library 1/F Floor Plan (Image Credit: PangArchitect)

 Library M/F Floor Plan (Image Credit: PangArchitect)

 A lift will be provided all through 1/F, M/F, 2/F, 3/F and 4/F to enable library users and staff to commute between different floors.

 Internal Lift (Image Credit: PangArchitect)

 A new mezzanine floor will be constructed between 1/F and 2/F of the Library.
-The space will be provided with a cozy space for our users to study and to conduct learning activities.
+The space will be provided with a cosy space for our users to study and conduct learning activities.
 Each wing of the Library will have 3 islands for different purposes.

 Mezzanine Floor (Image Credit: PangArchitect)